-When using "summer-grade diesel fuel", difficulties may be experienced at temperatures below 0°C because the fuel thickens due to wax separation.
+When using "summer-grade diesel fuel", difficulties may be experienced at sub-zero temperatures because the fuel thickens due to wax separation.
 Therefore, "winter-grade diesel fuel" is available in some countries during the cold months.
 It can be used at temperatures as low as -22°C.